moomou/ekho/README.md

 Ekho
 =====

 Super easy way to add voice interactivity to any site.
-Voice as a service (VUI)!
+Voice for user interaction (VUI)!

 See https://ekhoapp.herokuapp.com/ for details.